kubernetes/contributor-site/content/en/blog/2022/SIG-Storage Spotlight.md

 **FSM**: Storage is such a foundational component in so many things, not least in Kubernetes: what do you think are the Kubernetes-specific challenges in terms of storage management?

 **XY**: In Kubernetes, there are multiple components involved for a volume operation.
 For example, creating a Pod to use a PVC has multiple components involved.
 There are the Attach Detach Controller and the external-attacher working on attaching the PVC to the pod.
-There’s the Kubelet that works on mounting the PVC to the pod.
+There’s the kubelet that works on mounting the PVC to the pod.
 Of course the CSI driver is involved as well.
 There could be race conditions sometimes when coordinating between multiple components.

 Another challenge is regarding core versus [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD), not really storage specific.
 CRD is a great way to extend Kubernetes capabilities while not adding too much code to the Kubernetes core itself.
 However, this also means there are many external components that are needed when running a Kubernetes cluster.